 Content editing: correcting or querying you on errors of internal consistency, content discrepancies, and structural or organizational problems.

-I have a doctorate in music and have edited music history/theory/performance, education, psychology, literature, theology, film, and LGBTQ topics for dissertations, theses, and journal articles.
+I have a doctorate in music (composition) and have edited music history/theory/performance, education, psychology, literature, theology, film, and LGBTQ topics for dissertations, theses, and journal articles.
 I also edit cover letters, teaching and research statements, and resumés.

-I have worked with writers from Hong Kong, Taiwan, Seoul, London, New York and points across the US.
-The entire process can take place online using Microsoft Word Track Changes tool.
-If you like, contact me now at email@example.com to arrange for an estimate on your current project, with no obligation.
+I have worked as dissertation copy editor with writers from Hong Kong, Taiwan, Seoul, London, New York, and points across the US.
+The entire process can take place online using the Microsoft Word Track Changes tool.
+If you like, contact me now at firstname.lastname@example.org to arrange for an estimate on your current project, with no obligation.